adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/radiobutton/v1/radiobutton/README.md

 ## JavaScript Data Attribute Bindings

-Apply a `data-cmp-is="adaptiveFormRadioButton"` and `data-cmp-adaptiveformcontainer-path="/content/forms/af/radio-test/jcr:content/guideContainer"` attribute to the wrapper block to enable initialization of the JavaScript component.
+Apply a `data-cmp-is="adaptiveFormRadioButton"` and `data-cmp-adaptiveformcontainer-path="${formstructparser.formContainerPath}"` attribute to the wrapper block to enable initialization of the JavaScript component.